zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 **Symptoms**

-When using the entrusted signed z/OSMF certificate a problem may occur whereby the ZLUX AppServer cannot register with Eureka.
-The logs indicate that the cause is the self-signed certificate:
+A problem may occur when using the entrusted signed z/OSMF certificate, whereby the ZLUX AppServer cannot register with Eureka.
+Logs indicate that the cause is the self-signed certificate:

 ```
 <ZWED:198725> ZWESVUSR WARN (_zsf.bootstrap,webserver.js:156) ZWED0148E - Exception thrown when reading SAF keyring, e= Error: R_datalib call failed: function code: 01, SAF rc: 8, RACF rc: 8, RACF rsn: 44